 ‘Wha—’ my voice was raspy.

-They were now standing right in front of me, saying something that I couldn’t hear, and my vision was starting to blur out.
+The figure was now standing right in front of me, saying something that I couldn’t hear, and my vision was starting to blur out.

 ‘Hey, hey!’